chrisarg/Bit/README.md

 ##### Legacy AMD Architecture Workaround

 This historical recipe was used for a Radeon Pro W5500 (`gfx1012`) with LLVM
+18. This was the card I bought for <120 dollars on eBAY to check the AMD paths.
-18. It compiles for the nearby `gfx1010` target and presents that target to the runtime for the current shell.
-Treat it as a record of one working environment that will allow you to repurpose a cheap GPU for real work, then verify your own setup with `OMP_TARGET_OFFLOAD=MANDATORY`.
+While the card is not supported via `ROCM`, code that compiles for the nearby `gfx1010` target can be used to offload this card.

+Treat the following note as as a record of one working environment that will allow you to repurpose a cheap GPU for real work, then verify your own setup with `OMP_TARGET_OFFLOAD=MANDATORY`.

 ```bash